XCSoar/XCSoar/XCSoarV4-README.txt

    if present (through InputEvent TaskLoad on STARTUP_REAL/STARTUP_SIMULATOR)
 - Improved landing detection by checking altitude AGL to avoid false landings when flying in high winds
+- Seeding random NMEA static strings from Input Events
+- Triggering events from NMEA substring matches (may be limited to certain types due to performance limitations).

 Changes from 4.22 to 4.5